bk/wmk-docs/content/shortcodes.md

 - `wp`: A link to Wikipedia.
 One required argument: `title`.
 Optional arguments:
   `label`, `lang`.
 Example: `{{< wp('L.L.
 Zamenhof', lang='eo') >}}`.

-- `var`: The value of a variable, e.g. `"page.title"` or `"site.description"`.
-  One required argument: `varname`.
-Optional argument: `default` (which defaults to the empty string), indicating what to show if the variable is not available.